-As an export-driven economy on the periphery of Europe, transport and logistics is a significant sector in Dublin.
-It is hugely important for the increasing number of global players that base their European and EMEA headquarters in the city too.
+As an export-driven economy on the periphery of Europe, Transport and Logistics is a vital sector in Dublin.
+This is particularly significant for the increasing number of global enterprises establishing their European and EMEA headquarters in the city.

 Some of the leaders in this sector

-Discover the key industry sectors which attract businesses from around the globe to Dublin.
+Ready to discover more of the key industry sectors that attract businesses from around the globe to Dublin?

 You might also like...